Green Tease Open Call

 *We are currently seeking proposals to run events for up to March 2020*

 Please fill in the below form which outlines your event proposal and your contact details.
 Depending on what stage you are at in the planning process you may also wish to include a proposed date, location and costs.
-Please note, depending on levels of interest we may not be able to support all proposals.
+We will get back to you as soon as we can with our thoughts on your proposal.
+Please note, depending on levels of interest we may not be able to support all proposals but we will support as many as we can.

-If you have any questions, please contact our culture/SHIFT Producer, Gemma, on email@example.com
+If you have any questions, please contact our Green Arts Networks, Events, and Programming officer, Lewis, on email@example.com